 One of the best places to discover a Kentucky made gift is the Kentucky Artisan Center

 at Berea.
 There shoppers find an amazing array of distinctive Kentucky handmade treasures created by over 1,000 artisans.
 Whether you are shopping for gifts or preparing for the holidays yourself, the Kentucky Artisan Center at Berea has amazing selections.

 For those who want to make their own craft, Berea offers the Make It, Take It, Give It

 classes that that tech everything from stain glass to blacksmithing and jewelry making to fiber arts and much more.
-Classes are offered weekends November 25th through December 18th also December 23rd and 30th.
+Classes are offered weekends November 24th through December 17th.
 With the guidance of expert artisans (and using their equipment), you can create a handmade gift worthy of becoming a family heirloom.
 Or you can “gift” a workshop to a special person and let them enjoy expressing their creativity.

 For a list of other uniquely Kentucky shopping opportunities, visit here.

 Special Holiday Shopping and Gift Making Events

 Wakefield-Scearce Galleries welcomes the Christmas shopping season beginning on Wednesday, Nov.
 8, with Open Houses featuring more than a dozen professionally decorated, uniquely themed trees, including a traditionally decorated 15-foot tree.
 The trees will be holding court throughout the Galleries, whose 30 rooms will also be lavishly decorated.
 Expect floor to ceiling Christmas and be ready to shop till you drop.
 Holiday hours are 10 a.m.-5 p.m.
 Monday through Saturday.